LEADERSHIP - We focus our support on mission leaders, creating new opportunities for them to connect, learn and grow in leadership.

 Plamthodathil S Jacob, Leadership and Mission, Ed.
 Mark Laing, 2004

-• To help them recognise when God is doing a new thing, when He is raising up new and emerging mission movements, and to know how and when to come alongside and strengthen these new movements (seeking to foster inter-dependency and mutuality).
+Recognise when God is is raising up new and emerging mission movements, and to know how and when to come alongside and strengthen these new movements (seeking to foster inter-dependency and mutuality).

 Dr Roger E Hedlund, Forward in Leadership and Mission, Ed.
 Mark Laing, 2004.